kluctl/kluctl-examples/README.md

 4. [microservices-demo](microservices-demo): This example is a more complex one and contains the files for the [microservices tutorial](https://kluctl.io/docs/guides/tutorials/microservices-demo/) inspired by the [Google Online Boutique Demo](https://github.com/GoogleCloudPlatform/microservices-demo).
+5. [namespace-separation-with-file-secrets](namespace-separation-with-file-secrets): This example shows a separation to different dynamic namespaces and variables loaded for the corresponding environment.